Jumpscale/g8cockpit/docs/jscockpit/installation.md

 ays install
 ```

-## Allow the cockpit to push to your Github repository
+## Allow the Cockpit to push to your Github repository

-The last think you need to do is to do to fulling configure your cockpit is to create a deploy key on your github repository where the AYS services will be saved.
+The last thing you need to do is to do to fulling configure your Cockpit is to create a deploy key on your GitHub repository where the AYS services will be saved.
 To do that:
 - go on the setting page of the github repository you specify during installation.
 - click on `deploy keys` tab